wilsonmar/oss-perf/jmeter-setup.md

 This page describes how to install JMeter.

+Scripts are useful to save time and avoid mistakes, thus reducing troubleshooting frustrations.

 ## Contents
 0. <a href="#ProvisioningOptions"> Options to provision JMeter slave machines</a>.
 0. <a href="#Java"> Java SDK Pre-requisite</a>